klayveR/poe-log-monitor/README.md

 <a name="PoeLog+parseLog"></a>

 ### poeLog.parseLog([options]) ⇒ <code>Promise.&lt;Array&gt;</code>
-Parses the entire Client.txt and returns the events in an array
+Parses the entire `Client.txt` and returns the events in an array utilizing a read stream

 **Kind**: instance method of [<code>PoeLog</code>](#PoeLog)